ltebs-polimi/AY2122_II_Project-3/Python_serial/README.md

 The Random Forest Classifier has been trained with 140 acquisitions (*training_dataset.csv*).
 One acquisition is given by the 1°, 2° and 3° quantiles values of the 6 IMU measurements.

-For more details about acquistions and choice of the classifier see the *acquisition_protocol.pdf* file.
+For more details about acquistions and choice of the classifier see the *acquisition_protocol.pdf* file in the *Acquisitions* folder.

 MAKING PREDICTIONS

-In the *Predict_Data_Packet()* function, from the *mat_big* matrix (representing one acquisition) the 1° (0.25), 2° (0.5 = median) and 3° (0.75) quantiles of each IMU measurement are extracted and used to guess the shot made with the Random Forest classifier.
+In the *Predict_Data_Packet()* function, from the *mat_big* matrix (representing one acquisition), 1° (0.25), 2° (0.5 = median) and 3° (0.75) quantiles of each IMU measurement are extracted and used to guess the shot made with the Random Forest classifier.
-The label *shot* returned by the Classification Algorithm is then used to updates the shots' counts in the Scoreboard:
+The label *shot* returned by the Classification Algorithm is then used to update the shots' counts in the Scoreboard:
 - shot = 0 &#x2192; Forehand
 - shot = 1 &#x2192; Backhand
 - shot = 2 &#x2192; Serve